History of the Islamic State: Islamic State of Iraq (2006–2013)

 In late 2009, the commander of US forces in Iraq, General Ray Odierno, stated that ISI "has transformed significantly in the last two years.
 What once was dominated by foreign individuals has now become more and more dominated by Iraqi citizens".
 On 18 April 2010, ISI's two top leaders, al-Masri and Omar al-Baghdadi, were killed in a joint US-Iraqi raid near Tikrit.
 In a press conference in June 2010, General Odierno reported that 80% of ISI's top 42 leaders, including recruiters and financiers, had been killed or captured, with only eight remaining at large.
 He said that they had been cut off from al-Qaeda's leadership in Pakistan.

 On 16 May 2010, Abu Bakr al-Baghdadi was appointed the new leader of ISI.
 Al-Baghdadi replenished the group's leadership by appointing former Iraqi military and Intelligence Service officers who had served during Saddam Hussein's rule.
-These men, nearly all of whom had spent time imprisoned by the U.S. military at Camp Bucca, came to make up about one third of Baghdadi's top 25 commanders, including Abu Abdulrahman al-Bilawi, Abu Ayman al-Iraqi, and Abu Muslim al-Turkmani.
-One of them, a former colonel called Samir al-Khlifawi, also known as Haji Bakr, became the overall military commander in charge of overseeing the group's operations.
+These men, nearly all of whom had spent time imprisoned by the U.S. military at Camp Bucca, came to make up about one third of Baghdadi's top 25 commanders, including Abu Abdulrahman al-Bilawi, Ali Aswad al-Jiburi, and Abu Muslim al-Turkmani.
+One of them, a former colonel called Haji Bakr became the overall military commander in charge of overseeing the group's operations.
 Al-Khlifawi was instrumental in doing the ground work that led to the growth of ISIL.

 In July 2012, al-Baghdadi released an audio statement online announcing that the group was returning to former strongholds from which US troops and the Sons of Iraq had driven them in 2007 and 2008.
 He declared the start of a new offensive in Iraq called Breaking the Walls, aimed at freeing members of the group held in Iraqi prisons.

-Violence in Iraq had begun to escalate in June 2012, primarily with AQI's car bomb attacks, and by July 2013, monthly fatalities exceeded 1,000 for the first time since April 2008.
+Violence in Iraq had begun to escalate in June 2012, primarily with ISI's car bomb attacks, and by July 2013, monthly fatalities exceeded 1,000 for the first time since April 2008.

 Syrian Civil War

-In March 2011, protests began in Syria against the Syrian government of Bashar al-Assad.
+In March 2011, protests began in Syria against the Ba'athist government of Bashar al-Assad.
 In the following months, violence between demonstrators and security forces led to a gradual militarisation of the conflict.
-In August 2011, following the outbreak of the Syrian Civil War, al-Baghdadi began sending Syrian and Iraqi ISI members experienced in guerilla warfare across the border into Syria to establish an organisation there.
-Under the name Jabhat an-Nuṣrah li-Ahli ash-Shām (or al-Nusra Front), it established a large presence in Sunni-majority Raqqa, Idlib, Deir ez-Zor, and Aleppo provinces.
-Led by a Syrian known as Abu Muhammad al-Julani, this group began to recruit fighters and establish cells throughout the country.
+In August 2011, following the outbreak of the Syrian Civil War, al-Baghdadi began sending Syrian and Iraqi Jihadists experienced in guerilla warfare across the border into Syria to establish an organization there.
+On 23 January 2012, the group took up the name Jabhat an-Nuṣrah li-Ahli ash-Shām (or al-Nusra Front), operating as an autonomous entity within the transnational Al-Qaeda network and began to establish a large presence in Sunni-majority Raqqa, Idlib, Deir ez-Zor, and Aleppo provinces.
+Led by a Syrian known as Abu Muhammad al-Julani, this group began to recruit fighters and establish cells throughout the country, with popular support among Syrians opposed to the Assad government.

-On 23 January 2012, the Syrian group called itself Jabhat al-Nusra li Ahl as-Sham, more commonly known as the al-Nusra Front.
-Al-Nusra grew rapidly into a capable fighting force, with popular support among Syrians opposed to the Assad government.